 Applauded by Aaron Copland, inspired by Desmond Tutu, and mentored by Hugo Friedhofer and Earle Hagen, Bruce Babcock has spent his working life composing music for the musicians of Los Angeles.
-Successful in film, television, and the concert hall, he is known for vibrant, sonorous, and expressive pieces that immerse audience members and performers alike in an inclusive and exuberant celebration of the musical art.
+Successful in both film and television, and the concert hall, he is known for vibrant, sonorous, expressive pieces that immerse audience and performers alike in an inclusive and exuberant celebration of the musical art.

-Babcock holds B.A. and M.A. degrees in music composition from California State University, Northridge.
-While at CSUN, Babcock’s Impasse was performed for Aaron Copland during his 1975 residency.
+Bruce holds B.A. and M.A. degrees in music composition from California State University, Northridge.
+While at CSUN, Bruce’s Impasse was performed for Aaron Copland during his 1975 residency.
 Copland’s comments on the piece, recorded for posterity, include “an impression of musicality which is very pleasant, indeed…a convincing sense of an overall mood…knows what he wants…sure of what he’s doing.”

-In 2011, Babcock’s choral piece All Unto Me — composed for and inspired by Archbishop Desmond Tutu — was performed at All Saints Church in Pasadena with the Archbishop in attendance.
+In 2011, Bruce’s choral piece All Unto Me, composed for and inspired by Archbishop Desmond Tutu, was performed at All Saints Church, Pasadena, with the Archbishop in attendance.

 His concert music may be found on the Navona, Klavier, Centaur, and Mother Goose labels.